Let’s travel to the most amazing country on Earth!

 After all, what am I going to see over there?
 Shall we start our tour?

 First, let’s know how we got to the top: you have two options and can go up on foot or by elevator.
-For those who want to go up on foot, get ready to face 251 steps to reach the first level; if you prefer something more comfortable: you can take the elevator!
-For stairs, you pay 15 euros, for elevator 20 euros.
+For those who want to go up on foot, get ready to face 251 steps to reach the first level; if you prefer something more comfortable, you can take the elevator!
+For stairs, you pay 15 euros; for elevators, you pay 20 euros.
 The ticket includes the entire monumental complex.
-If you only want to visit the terrace, you pay the entrance to the Cathedral, which costs 5 euros, and 14 euros to go up in the elevator, or 10 euros to go by stairs.
+If you only want to visit the terrace, you pay the entrance fee to the cathedral, which costs 5 euros, 14 euros to go up in the elevator, or 10 euros to go by stairs.
 Find out here what to do in Milan when it rains!

 IMPORTANT: